He Has A Type: Meet Joe Budden’s Rumored New Super Thickalicious Bae Everyone Is Talking About

 Is This Joe Budden’s Bae?

 Joe Budden certainly has a type.
 He’s gone from baddie to baddie to thick-tastic model.
 There was Tahiry and Cyn Santana, most recently.
-Of course the Cyn Santana situation resulted in a child and a messy reality show breakup.
+Of course, the Cyn Santana situation resulted in a child and a messy reality show breakup.
 Now rumors are spreading that he is clapping these thick cakes to smithereens.

-Whoo.
-Her name is Shadee Monique, a Houston-native who runs her own boutique and models on IG for the world’s enjoyment.
+Woo, her name is Shadee Monique, a Houston-native who runs her own boutique and models on IG for the world’s enjoyment.
 She’d been rumored to be with Joe for a minute now but they’re pretty chatty on IG, seemingly confirming some of the speculation.

 In the above pic, she commented “and to think I changed clothes before going out” and Budden left a comment that said “Which time out?
 Tuh.”
-To which, she replied “U already know when and where.”
+To which, she replied, “U already know when and where.”

 Oh?
 We get it.